-DET partners with the FBI, DHS, U.S. Department of Justice, the National Guard and other federal cyber security agencies through the Wisconsin Fusion Center.
+DET partners with the FBI, DHS including CISA, U.S. Department of Justice, the National Guard and other federal cyber security agencies through the Wisconsin Fusion Center.
 More information about the Wisconsin Fusion Center is detailed below in section 6.
-DET and WEC also have direct communication channels with DHS and have been assigned local and regional liaisons who provide security information.
+DET and WEC also have direct communication channels with DHS and CISA and have been assigned local and regional liaisons who provide security information.

-Through its Cyber Security Division, DHS also works closely with the Center for Internet Security (CIS).
-The CIS is a non-profit organization that has created the Multi-State Information Sharing and Analysis Center (MS-ISAC) and the Election Infrastructure Information Sharing and Analysis Center (EI-ISAC), which partners with state governments and federal agencies about potential cyber security threats.
-The MS-ISAC and EI-ISAC receives cyber security information, alerts, and intelligence from across the country and coordinates that information so that all states can benefit.
-DET and WEC regularly receive information and alerts from DHS through the MS-ISAC and the EI-ISAC.
+CISA also works closely with the Center for Internet Security (CIS).
+The CIS is a non-profit organization that houses the Multi-State Information Sharing and Analysis Center (MS-ISAC) and the Election Infrastructure Information Sharing and Analysis Center (EI-ISAC), which partner with state governments and federal agencies about potential cyber security threats.

+The MS-ISAC and EI-ISAC receive cyber security information, alerts, and intelligence from across the country and coordinates that information so that all states can benefit.
+DET and WEC regularly receive information and alerts through the MS-ISAC and the EI-ISAC.
 These alerts typically contain a recap of an incident that has occurred in other states and includes patches and tips so that states which have not been attached can proactively protect their systems.
+DET and WEC also receive similar alerts directly from CISA, FBI and others.
+The alerts from federal agencies are generally comprehensive, whereas alerts particularly from the EI-ISAC are intended to be immediately actionable and focus on critical information and recommendations.

-Additionally, DHS utilizes sensors to monitor federal cyber networks to identify threats and shares that information with states via state fusion centers and the MS-ISAC.
+Additionally, DET uses sensors to monitor federal cyber networks to identify threats and shares that information with states via state fusion centers and the MS-ISAC.
 This intelligence information is used to protect state systems, including WisVote.
-The MS-ISAC provides sensors similar to DHS to state technology offices and monitors them around the clock.
-DET utilizes this service from the MS-ISAC at the main point of control of the state network to protect the IT infrastructure of WEC and other state agencies.
+The MS-ISAC provides the sensors, based on an older DHS program, to state technology offices and monitors them around the clock.
+DET uses this service from the MS-ISAC at the main point of control of the state network to protect the IT infrastructure of WEC and other state agencies.